 It’s important to note that many unfollow apps have gone out of business.
 We had to remove many from our updated list before posting.

 Be sure to check Twitter policies before you add any 3rd party software.

 Unfollow Twitter Tools

-SocialDog: SocialDog has a Follow-back & Unfollow feature for Twitter that improves your follower-to-follow ratios.
+SocialDog: SocialDog has a Follow-back & Unfollow feature for Twitter that improves follower-to-follow ratios.
 You can follow users that are not following you back through this feature.
 You can also unfollow people who are not following you back if you want to be fair.
-SocialDog will do all the hard work for you, including favoriting tweets in order to attract your new followers!
+SocialDog will do all the hard work for you, including favoriting tweets to attract your new followers!